ahmedmdl/Executable/README.md

 ## Inside the Executables folder:

    ### Inside the *mesh* file:
-Variable `x_Tolerance` : u can change it to values like 1, 1.3, 1.5 or whatever , this value governs the distance between meshes in the x-axis so u can make them touch or even join higher is ,joining them more.
+Variable `x_Tolerance` : u can change it to values like 1, 1.3, 1.5 or whatever , this value governs the distance between meshes in the x-axis so u can make them touch or even join ,higher is joining them more.

-Variable `y_Tolerance` : u can change it to values like 1, 1.3, 1.5 or whatever , this value governs the distance between meshes in the y-axis so u can make them touch or even join higher is ,joining them more.
+Variable `y_Tolerance` : u can change it to values like 1, 1.3, 1.5 or whatever , this value governs the distance between meshes in the y-axis so u can make them touch or even join ,higher is joining them more.

-Variable `z_Tolerance` : u can change it to values like 1, 1.3, 1.5 or whatever , this value governs the distance between meshes in the z-axis so u can make them touch or even join higher is ,joining them more.
+Variable `z_Tolerance` : u can change it to values like 1, 1.3, 1.5 or whatever , this value governs the distance between meshes in the z-axis so u can make them touch or even join ,higher is joining them more.

 Variable `z_axis` : z_axis was throwing me off in the visualization so i added the option to disable it, u can enable it `z_axis = True` .